Why do I need an Agency? Can’t I just find my own Surrogate?

 When is the Agency Fee due?

-The agency fee is due to Golden Surrogacy when you sign our retainer agreement for services.
+The 1st half of our agency fee is due to Golden Surrogacy when you sign our retainer agreement for services.
+The 2nd half is due upon the signing of a Match Sheet between you and your Surrogate.
 We offer different payment options which are detailed in the agreement.

 Do I have to live in Illinois where your Agency is located?